flexiblepower/flexiblepower.github.io/get-involved2_contribute.md

   thumbnail: /images/site/contribute.jpg
 ---

-PowerMatcher and FPAI are open source projects.
+PowerMatcher and EF-Pi are open source projects.
 Contributions are welcome and actively encouraged to improve the experience.
 There are multiple ways to contribute to the project.
 Some examples:

 * Share your experience with others (e.g. via powermatcher.org)